Pontiac Montana: Later model years

-For 2001, the Montana received a new steering wheel with the Pontiac logo which replaces the one with the PONTIAC letters.
-For 2003, the sport-style head restraints were dropped in favor of the conventional head restraints the Venture and Silhouette offered; and the anti-lock brakes became optional as well as for the Venture, but remained standard for the Silhouette before the demise of the Oldsmobile brand in 2004.
+For 2003, the sport-style head restraints were dropped in favor of the conventional head restraints that were offered on the Venture and Silhouette.
+The anti-lock brakes became optional for the Montana as well as for the Venture, but remained as standard equipment for the Silhouette before the demise of the Oldsmobile brand in 2004.
+A new steering wheel with a completely different design than the previous one was also introduced.